Dobefu/DLiteScript/docs/content/docs/standard-library/math/floor.md

 +++
 title = 'math.floor'
 linkTitle = 'floor'
-description = 'Rounds a number down to the nearest integer.' weight = 0 draft = false
+description = 'Round a number down to the nearest integer.
+Calculate the largest integer less than or equal to the given number value.
+Part of the math namespace.' weight = 0 draft = false
 +++